 where the parameter $D=17-68e^{\kappa t}+102e^{2\kappa t}-76e^{3\kappa t} +25e^{4\kappa t}$.
 Similarly, given a value of $p$, $\lambda_7(p)<0$ when $\kappa t< \kappa t(p)$, and $\lambda_7(p)>0$ when $\kappa t>\kappa t(p)$.

 In Fig. 1, we plot the mix probability $p$ as a function of the time evolution $\kappa t$ when $\lambda_5=0$ and $\lambda_7=0$, respectively.
-The two lines divide the whole area into four parts where $\lambda_5<0$ and $\lambda_7<0$ in the region I, $\lambda_5<0$ and $\lambda_7>0$ in the region II, $\lambda_5>0$ and $\lambda_7<0$ in the region III, and, $\lambda_5>0$ and $\lambda_7>0$ in the region IV, respectively.
-According to the sign of the two eigenvalues, we know that the entanglement of three cavity photons is zero in the region IV and it is nonzero in the other three regions.
-Therefore, the entanglement evolution experiences the ESD for which the corresponding mixed probability $p$ ranges in $(0.25,1)$.
-The first ESD time occurs at $\kappa t\simeq 1.091$ and the probability $p\simeq 0.385$.
+The two lines divide the whole area into four parts where $\lambda_5<0$ and $\lambda_7<0$ in the region I, $\lambda_5<0$ and $\lambda_7>0$ in region II, $\lambda_5>0$ and $\lambda_7<0$ in region III, and, $\lambda_5>0$ and $\lambda_7>0$ in region IV, respectively.
+According to the sign of the two eigenvalues, we know that the entanglement of three cavity photons is zero in region IV and it is nonzero in the other three regions.
+Therefore, the entanglement evolution experiences the ESD when the corresponding mixed probability $p$ ranges in $(0.25,1)$, and the first ESD time occurs at $\kappa t\simeq 1.091$ and the probability $p\simeq 0.385$.
 On the other hand, the entanglement evolution is asymptotic when the probabilities $p\leq 0.25$ and $p=1$.

 In Fig.2, we plot the negativity of three cavity photons as a function of the mix probability $p$ and the time evolution $\kappa t$.
 When $p=0$, the initial state is the W state and its entanglement is $N=2\sqrt{2}/3$.
 Along with the time evolution, the entanglement decay is asymptotic.
 With the increase of the parameter $p$, the initial state entanglement decreases and the entanglement evolution is still asymptotic until the mix probability $p=0.25$.
 When $p>0.25$, the entanglement decays in the ESD way except for $p=1$.
 The minimum of the initial entanglement ($N\simeq 0.643$) is located at $p\simeq 0.465$, however, its ESD time is not the least and the minimum of the ESD time corresponds to the value $p\simeq 0.385$.
 When $p=1$, the initial state is the GHZ state ($N=1$) and its evolution is asymptotic.